Last Updated 1 month by Emily Standley

 Before you begin writing your blog or website post/articles, you need to determine what your keyword(s) or phrase(s) will be.

-But mostly I listen to what my audience wants to know.
-Monsterinsights can help with this.
+But mostly I listen to what my audience wants to know and what they need help with the most.
+Monsterinsights can help with this right from your WordPress dashboard.

 After all, if I write an article about something they couldn’t care less, then what’s the point?